pothitos/naxos/manual/README.md

 Stores into a file named `fileName` a representation of the search tree.
 The file format is called `dot` and the application Graphviz can graphically display it.

 #### `void restart()`
 Restores the constrained variables (i.e. their domains) to the state they were initially, a little bit after the _first_ `nextSolution()` was called.
-More specifically, it restores the state that existed immediately before the first `nextSolution()` call, but keeps the changes that were made in order to achieve the first arc-consistency of the constraint network (see \S~\ref{goals} for the arc-consistency definition).
+More specifically, it restores the state that existed immediately before the first `nextSolution()` call, but keeps the changes that were made in order to achieve the first arc-consistency of the constraint network (see the [Search via Goals](#search-via-goals) section for the arc-consistency definition).
 In other words, this function restores the constraint/variable network to the first arc-consistency state that took ever place (before the execution of any goal).

 This method also cancels all the goals that were about to be executed.
 That is, if we wish to begin search (with a `nextSolution()` call) after a `restart()`, we have to declare a goal to be executed (using `addGoal()`), otherwise there is no goal!